motet-a/libforks/README.md

 This function should be used just before calling `execve`.

+This function does not send any message to the fork server.
-The fork server will not forget this process.
-Exit file descriptors will continue to work.
+The fork server will not forget this process and exit file descriptors will continue to work (i.e. the parent will be notified when this process will exit).

 TODO: Implement and test